Q. How can I check if my chosen journal meets my funder’s Open Access requirements?

 Your personal information is automatically transferred in from central HR.
 If you cannot access Symplectic this transfer might have been delayed.
 Please contact researchinformation@admin.cam.ac.uk with your details.

-Q. When should my manuscript be uploaded?
+Q. When should I upload my article?

 As soon as the manuscript has been accepted for publication it needs to be uploaded to the Open Access website.
 Visit www.openaccess.cam.ac.uk and click on ‘Accepted for publication?’.